 Re-Branding America For The 21st Century

 Nevertheless, here at Civilians News we pride ourselves on going out into the field and making a difference.
-Civilians News is not simply rabble rousing or pointing out the heartaches of our nation, with the intention to earn a profit.
-Instead, we are reporting on topics which impact all of our future, without partisan bias, while seeking REAL SOLUTIONS and actual CHANGE, in the real world.
+Where to be clear, Civilians News is not simply rabble rousing or pointing the finger, with the intention of earning a profit.
+Yet, instead we are reporting on topics that impact ALL of our futures, without partisan bias in our reporting, WHILE SEEKING REAL SOLUTIONS AND ACTUAL CHANGE, in the real world.

-So today, I’d like to offer 6 suggestions to the federal government, which would address some of the most important issues facing America today.
-This article, is in the hope of “re-branding America,” for a brighter 21st century…..
+So today, I’d like to offer 6 suggestions, to the federal government, in order to address the most crucial issues facing our nation today.

-So, here are 6 reforms that America SHOULD consider;
+So, here are 6 government reforms to consider;

 1. Government transparency.